pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 {{% /notice %}}

 {{% notice warning %}}
-We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+We are now shipping MLDM with an **optional embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).
+If you choose to deploy MLDM with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/).

 Deploying with a proxy presents a couple of advantages: